James 1:22-25 – Doers of the Word

 John, “stooping down and looking in, saw the linen cloths lying there yet he did not go in” (John 20:5).
 The word used here is blepo and means to glance at something and indicates only that the object impressed itself on John’s eyes.
 He didn’t examine what he had seen or quite grasp what had happened.

 It goes on to show how Peter looked at everything in the empty tomb, the linen clothes, the handkerchief that had been around Jesus’ head, and he even noticed how it had been neatly folded, in a place by itself.

 John 20:6 – “Peter came, following him, went into the tomb and saw.”

-If we will look into (parakypto), stoop over for a closer look, gaze carefully into, and investigate the Word, we will pave the way for others to see and believe.
+If we will look into (parakypto), stoop over for a closer look, gaze carefully into, and investigate the Word of God, we will pave the way for others to see and believe.
 Let’s not simply give God’s Word a passing glance.
 When we look intently into the Word of God and put it into practice, we will be blessed in all we do.
-We will also pave the way for others as well.
+We will also pave the way for others to see as well.

 Joshua 1:8 – “This book of the law shall not depart out of your mouth, but you shall meditate on it day and night, that you may observe to do according to all that is written in it, for then you will make your way prosperous, and then you will have good success.”

 Psalms 1:2-3 – “But his delight is in the law of the Lord, and in His law does he meditate day and night.
 And he shall be like a tree planted by the rivers of water, that brings forth his fruit in his season, his leaf also shall not wither and whatsoever he does shall prosper.”